rogerespinosamorros/rogerespinosamorros/README.md

 # 👋 Hi, I'm Roger Espinosa Morros!

 🎓 **Data Scientist & Analyst**
 With experience in data science, analytics, AI, and full stack development, I enjoy exploring how data can be used to solve real-world problems.
-I’m currently working on personal projects related to demography, statistics, climate change, and supporting small businesses.
+I’m currently working on personal projects related to demography, statistics, climate change, and supporting business-related data.
 📍 Based in Barcelona.

 ---